cloudify-cosmo/getcloudify.org/guide/3.0/quickstart-openstack.md

 {% endhighlight %}

-You can find information on how to setup the HP authentiation URL [here] (https://docs.hpcloud.com/api/v13/identity/#2.Account-levelView)
+You can find information on how to setup the HP authentiation URL [here](https://docs.hpcloud.com/api/v13/identity/#2.Account-levelView).

-You can choose the follwoing auth_url value to connect to HP east region authentication service.
+You can choose the follwoing `auth_url` value to connect to HP Cloud's east region authentication service.

 {% highlight yaml %}